 |Will the item or software be shipped, retransferred or hand carried to any country other than Iran, Syria, Cuba, North Korea, Sudan or Crimea?|

 Will the item or software be used primarily either 1) as a "tool of the trade" to conduct Stanford University business, or 2) for exhibition or demonstration, or 3) for inspection, testing, calibration, or repair*?

-Note: If for inspection, testing, calibration, or repair, will the item or software be shipped, retransferred or hand-carried to any country other than Armenia, Azerbaijan, Belarus, Cambodia, China, Georgia, Iraq, Kazakhstan, Kyrgyzstan, Laos, Libya, Macau, Moldova, Mongolia, Russia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan, or Vietnam.
+* Note: If for inspection, testing, calibration, or repair, the item or software cannot be shipped, hand-carried or retransferred to Armenia, Azerbaijan, Belarus, Cambodia, China, Georgia, Iraq, Kazakhstan, Kyrgyzstan, Laos, Libya, Macau, Moldova, Mongolia, Russia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan, or Vietnam.
 If intended for any of these countries, select "No" in the right-hand column.

-Is the encryption code contained in the item or software limited to that found in retail items (example: laptops with commercial software such as Microsoft Windows, Mac OS or Stanford Whole Disk Encryption)?
+Is the encryption code contained in the item or software limited to that found in retail items or Stanford provided software (example: laptops with commercial software such as Microsoft Windows, Mac OS or Stanford "Essential Software"/Whole Disk Encryption)?

 Note: If encryption code is inapplicable to your item or software, do not respond.

 You qualify for License Exception TMP if you answered "Yes" to each question above.

 - For Stanford-owned laptops, smartphones, cell phones, tablets and other digital devices, please complete the Annual TMP Certification.

 - For temporary shipments or hand carries of all other items, please complete the One Time TMP Certification.

 If you find that you do not qualify for License Exception TMP, feel unsure if you are able to meet its terms, or believe it is inapplicable to you, please consult Stanford's Export Controls Decision Tree to see if you meet a "No License Required" (NLR) designation or contact the Export Control Officer.

 "Equipment" for the purposes of this FAQ is any Stanford-owned or controlled tangible item.
 Examples include, but are not limited to, laptops, PDAs, cell phones, and digital storage devices.
 Tangible property also includes hardware components and research materials such as biological reagents or advanced carbon fiber.